cosmos/sdk-tutorials/scavenge/tutorial/07-keeper.md

 <<< @/scavenge/scavenge/x/scavenge/types/TypeCommit.go

 You can imagine that an unsolved `Scavenge` would contain a `nil` value for the fields `Solution` and `Scavenger` before they are solved.
 You might also notice that each type has the `String` method.
-This allows us to render the struct as a string for rendering.
+This helps rendering the struct as a string.

 ## Prefixes